River Tech Days

 Can I send more than one child?

 Yes.
-Pricing is per child.
 Siblings are welcome and can attend together or pick different days.
+If you’d like to add a sibling to your existing registration, email learn@rivertech.me.

 Where to Find Us